 8. Floogals.
 This was filmed in a real house with CGI aliens!
 Fleeker, Flo and Boomer are on a mission to discover what it means to be ‘hooman’ by observing the humans in their everyday life.
 The Floogals observe and study the objects they find and send footage back to their home planet to explain their findings.

 10. Sarah and Duck.
 Sarah is a polite little girl who goes on adventures with her duck.
-This show is so calming and won’t have your kid’s bouncing of the walls like “Justin’s House” or “Blippi” (who we love in small doses!)
+This show is so calming and won’t have your kid’s bouncing of the walls like “Justin’s House” or “Blippi” (we love Blippi in small doses!)

-We can spend ages talking something through that just doesn’t seem to sink in.
+I can spend ages talking something through with my son that just doesn’t seem to sink in.
 He’ll watch a cartoon on the same topic and within minutes he’s got it and is role-playing the scenario.

 Do you have any more suggestions for fun and educational TV shows and movies?